JosephNjorog/Quest-AI/docs/DeploymentGuide.md

 2. **Deploy During Low-Gas Periods:** Monitor gas prices and deploy during periods of lower network activity
 3. **Optimize Constructor Parameters:** Initialize contracts with as many parameters as possible in the constructor

-## Security Checklist

-Before mainnet deployment, ensure:

-- [x] All contracts have been audited by a third party
-- [x] Access control has been properly implemented and tested
-- [x] Emergency withdrawal functions work correctly
-- [x] Gas limits have been estimated for all functions
-- [x] Contract interactions have been thoroughly tested
-- [x] Ownership has been transferred to a secure multisig wallet

 ## Monitoring After Deployment